julianfrancor/minishell/README.md

 	*	Parse: Separate the command string into a program and arguments.
 	*	Execute: Run the parsed command.

- - Terminate: After its commands are executed, the shell executes any shutdown commands frees up any memory, and terminates.
+ - Terminate: After its commands are executed, the shell executes a shutdown command frees up the memory, and terminates.
 ```
 ## Basic loop of a shell

-So we’ve taken care of how the program should start up.
-Now, for the basic program logic: what does the shell do during its loop?
-Well, a simple way to handle commands is with three steps:
+The basic logic of the program, the shell loop, that handle commands in three steps:

-	*	Read: Read the command from standard input.
+	*	Read: Read the command from standard input. (getline())
-	*	Parse: Separate the command string into a program and arguments.
+	*	Parse: Separate the command string into a program and arguments. (strtok())
-	*	Execute: Run the parsed command.
+	*	Execute: Run the parsed command. (fork () & execve ())

 ##  Prerequisites